depsterr/vim-tmux-navigator/README.md

 ### Vim

-If you don't have a preferred installation method, I recommend using [Vundle][].
+If you don't have a preferred installation method, I recommend using [Vundle](https://github.com/VundleVim/Vundle.vim).
 Assuming you have Vundle installed and configured, the following steps will install the plugin: